AgID/rndt-md-converter/README-EN.md

 The description shown at the top in the converter homepage is in Italian.
 To show the English version of this description,  comment the Italian description and uncomment the English one (```$Description``` variable in the file [```function/config.properties```](function/config.properties)).

 ## Transformation against INSPIRE TGs or other metadata profiles
 If you want to use the converter for transforming metadata records against the INSPIRE Technical Guidelines (from v.
 1.3 to v.
-2.0), then without considering the Italian extensions, the [INSPIRE XSLT script](inspire-xslt) should be used copying and pasting it in the [```function/```](function) folder.
+2.0), then without considering the Italian extensions, the [INSPIRE XSLT script](inspire-xslt) should be used by copying and pasting it in the [```function/```](function) folder.

 Be aware that:
 - the trasformation refers to metadata records using the English language;